magento/devdocs/guides/v2.0/get-started/message-queue.md

 <h2>Overview</h2>

-Message queues allow components within a system to reliably send jobs and messages to each other asynchronously.
-As a result, the sender and receiver are not required to interact with each other.
+Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other.
+Nor do they need to communicate with the message queue at the same time.
+When a sender places a messages onto a queue, it is stored until the recipient receives them.

-The Message Queue Framework is a feature of EE that schedules jobs to be invoked asynchronously.
-[RabbitMQ](http://www.rabbitmq.com) is a messaging broker that provides a scalable platform for sending and receiving messages, as well as a mechanism for storing undelivered messages.
-It is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.
+The Message Queue Framework (MQF) is a feature of Enterprise Edition (EE) that allows an entity to publish messages to the queues and create consumers to receive them asynchronously.
+The MQF uses [RabbitMQ](http://www.rabbitmq.com) as the messaging broker, which  provides a scalable platform for sending and receiving messages.
+It also includes a mechanism for storing undelivered messages.
+RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.

 The following diagram illustrates the Message Queue Framework.